-Unitec BOLD INNOVATORS Scholarship
+BOLD INNOVATORS Scholarship

-The Scholarship is available to support highly innovative recent Unitec Masters and Doctoral graduates to take the next step with a concept they have developed during their studies at Unitec.
+The Scholarship is available to support highly innovative recent United Masters graduates to take the next step with a concept they have developed during their studies at United.

-Award value: \$12,000 Provider: Tūāpapa Rangahau, Unitec Institute of Technology Contact: Gregor Steinhorn, gsteinhorn@unitec.ac.nz
+Award value: \$12,000

+Provider: Tūāpapa Rangahau, Unitec Institute of Technology

+Contact: Gregor Steinhorn, gsteinhorn@unitec.ac.nz

 The Scholarship is awarded based on the potential of the concept for social, environmental and/or economic impact, the academic and general performance of the applicant and the ability of Unitec to support the concept.
-This is determined through a selection process by Tūāpapa Rangahau, with the final decision being made by the Director of Research and Enterprise.
+This is determined through a dialogue with Tūāpapa Rangahau through Research Partner - Enterprise Gregor Steinhorn and is the decision of the Director of Research and Enterprise.
 Unitec reserves the right to make the final decision on what scholarship is awarded.

-The award includes a \$5,000 scholarship for project related costs, a \$500 weekly stipend (payable for up to 14 weeks), negotiated access to Unitec's facilities (e.g. the library, workshops, studios) and professional mentoring.
+The award includes a \$5,000 scholarship for project related costs, a \$500 weekly stipend (payable for up to 14 weeks) and professional mentoring.